Abborren/vscode-project-templates/README.md

 * Create a new project from a template directory
 * Save the current project as a template directory
 * Use customizable placeholders for easy interactive configuration
+* Run customizable scripts automatically when creating projects from template

 ![demo](https://raw.githubusercontent.com/cantonios/vscode-project-templates/master/images/demofast.gif)